 - Loss of companionship and love from the deceased

 - Loss of consortium from a deceased spouse

-Every car accident and personal injury claim is different and must be evaluated on an individual basis.
-A knowledgeable accident attorney in St. Petersburg can provide this evaluation for you.
+Every car accident and personal injury claim is different and must be evaluated on a case-by-case basis.
+A knowledgeable car accident attorney can provide this evaluation for you.
 However, certain factors may increase the amount of compensation you are entitled to receive, including:

 - Type and severity of injuries

 - Victim’s financial situation before and after the accident